Madera station (Amtrak): History

 In August 2010, ground was broken on this new station.
 The grand opening of the new Amtrak station took place on November 4, 2010, with regular service beginning the 8th.
 The $2 million station project, which included a new platform, shelter, lighting, access road and landscaping, involved the city of Madera, Amtrak, BNSF Railway and Caltrans.
 Funding came from Madera County's 2006 Measure T (which created a 0.5% transportation improvement sales tax), the state of California and the California Transportation Commission.
 Over the next three years, the new station saw a nearly 25% increase in ridership and received additional improvements to the station, including solar panels.

 Since the new station opened, service by the San Joaquin had increased substantially from the once daily runs in each direction.
 By 2010 the San Joaquin ran twice daily (in each direction) between Sacramento and Bakersfield and four times daily (in each direction) between Oakland and Bakersfield.

 Future

 The April 2016 revisions to California High-Speed Rail's business plan proposed a relocated Madera station.
 The addition was partially the result of comments from the public review period.
 Several Madera County officials praised the addition of the high-speed rail stop.

 Funding for the new station was provided as part of the Valley Rail project in 2018.
 Work on station relocation is ongoing as of November 2019, as the San Joaquin Joint Powers Authority has entered into negotiations with CAHSR, Madera County, and the city of Madera.
-As of 2024 the new station at Avenue 12 is expected to open in 2025.